 Employee on pregnancy-, birth- and parental leave of absence according to the provisions of the Working Environmental Act §§ 12.2, 12.4 and 12.5 and who is entitled to parental allowance according to the provision of National Insurance Act § 14.9 are entitled to 80 % or 100 % respectively based on full ordinary wages during the period of leave of absence limited to the allowance period for parental allowance stated in the National Insurance Scheme (presently 56 and 46 weeks respectively).
-The right lapses to such extent as laid down for parental allowance in the National Insurance Act (at present 6 times the Basic Amount in the National Insurance Scheme).
+The right lapses to such extent as laid down for parental allowance in the National Insurance Scheme).
 No vacation allowance is accumulated from the allowance related to this provision beyond the period of 12 weeks which is provided by the National Insurance Act.
 This right is under the presumption of a continuous leave of absence and does not apply when the leave of absence in total is used during leisure periods.